awslabs/amazon-neptune-tools/README.md

 ## Amazon Neptune Tools

-Tools and utilities to enable to load data and build graph applications with Amazon Neptune.
+Utilities to enable to load data and build graph applications with Amazon Neptune.

+## Examples

+You may also be interested in the [Neptune Samples github repository](https://github.com/aws-samples/amazon-neptune-samples), which includes samples and example code.

+### GraphML 2 CSV
+This is a [utility](graphml2csv/README.md) to convert graphml files into the Neptune CSV format.

 ## License